Escena del jugador y acciones de entrada

 Nota

-The .glb files contain 3D scene data based on the open source GLTF 2.0 specification.
+The .glb files contain 3D scene data based on the open source glTF 2.0 specification.
 They're a modern and powerful alternative to a proprietary format like FBX, which Godot also supports.
-To produce these files, we designed the model in Blender 3D and exported it to GLTF.
+To produce these files, we designed the model in Blender 3D and exported it to glTF.

 As with all kinds of physics nodes, we need a collision shape for our character to collide with the environment.
 Select the Player node again and add a child node CollisionShape3D.
 In the Inspector, on the Shape property, add a new SphereShape3D.